shwina/still-magic/_en/design.md

 ## Brainstorming

-1. What questions will this course answer?
+1. What questions will this guide answer?
     -   How can I write code that is readable, testable, and maintainable?
     -   How should I organize and share my software, data, and results?
     -   How can I make my work more efficient and reproducible?